Department of Physics and Geosciences

-The Department of Physics and Geosciences offers graduate courses in Geology and in Physics.
-Each of these is a strong supporting field for a major in another science, mathematics or engineering.
+The Department of Physics and Geosciences offers an M.S. degree in Petrophysics, as well as graduate courses in Geology and in Physics.
+Graduate courses in Geology and Physics provide a strong supporting field for a major in another science, mathematics or engineering.

-Albataineh, Hisham Assistant Professor, Department of Physics and Geosciences; B.S., Yarmouk University (Jordan); M.S., Aligrah Muslim University (India); M.S., New Mexico State Univeristy; Ph.D., New Mexico State University.
+Albataineh, Hisham Assistant Professor, Department of Physics and Geosciences; B.S., Yarmouk University (Jordan); M.S., Aligrah Muslim University (India); M.S., New Mexico State University; Ph.D., New Mexico State University.

 Su, Haibin Associate Professor, Department of Physics and Geosciences; B.S., Beijing University (China); M.S., Chinese Academy of Sciences (China); Ph.D., University of Cincinnati.

 Yelisetti, Subbarao Assistant Professor, Department of Physics and Geosciences; B.S., Acharya Nagarjuna University (India); M.S., University of Hyderabad (India); Ph.D., University of Victoria (Canada).

 Norwine, James Professor Physics and Geosciences, Department of Physics and Geosciences; Regents Professor; B.S., Southeast Missouri State College; M.S., Southeast Missouri State College; Ph.D., Indiana State University.